The Physician's Tale

 "The Physician's Tale" is one of The Canterbury Tales, written by Geoffrey Chaucer in the 14th century.

-It is a domestic drama about the relationship between a daughter and her father, based on a tale from the Histories of Titus Livius and retold in The Romance of the Rose, as well as John Gower's Confessio Amantis, which Chaucer drew on for inspiration, and the biblical story of Jephtha.
+It is a domestic drama about the relationship between a daughter and her father, based on a tale from the Histories of Titus Livius and retold in The Romance of the Rose.
+Additionally, Chaucer drew on John Gower's Confessio Amantis and the biblical story of Jephtha for inspiration.

-Although difficult to date like most of Chaucer's tales, the Physician's tale is usually regarded as an early work of Chaucer probably written before much of the rest of the Canterbury Tales was begun.
-The long digression on governesses possibly alludes to a historical event and may serve to date it: in 1386 Elizabeth, the daughter of John of Gaunt, eloped to France with John Hastings, 3rd Earl of Pembroke.
+Although difficult to date like most of Chaucer's tales, the Physician's tale is usually regarded as an early work of Chaucer-- probably written before much of the rest of the Canterbury Tales.
+Some scholars believe it may have originally been intended for Chaucer's poem The Legend of Good Women instead.
+The long digression on governesses possibly alludes to a historical event and may serve to date it.
+In 1386, Elizabeth, the daughter of John of Gaunt, eloped to France with John Hastings, 3rd Earl of Pembroke.
 Elizabeth's governess was Katherine Swynford, who was also Gaunt's mistress and later wife.
-Chaucer's words on the virtues of governesses were potentially influenced by this.
+Chaucer's words on the virtues of governesses were potentially influenced by this scandal.

-The story is considered one of the moral tales, along with the Parson's tale and the Knight's tale.
-However, the fate of Virginius renders questionable the moral assertion at the story's end.
-The Host enjoys the tale and feels for the daughter but asks the Pardoner for a more merry tale.
-The Pardoner obliges and his tale has a similar but contrasting moral message.
+The Physician's Tale is widely considered by Chaucerian scholars to be a failure, largely due to its convoluted moral message.
+However, the story is still considered one of the moral tales, along with the Parson's Tale and the Knight's Tale.
+Additionally, the Physician's Tale is considered part of the Children's Cluster, a group of tales centered around child characters or themes of childhood.
+Other tales in this cluster are the Prioress's Tale and the Pardoner's Tale.